Pranavsharma13/Resume-Classification-Tool/README.md

 # Resume-Classification-Tool
-Developed an automated resume classification system in Python
+Developed an automated resume classification system in Python, leveraging libraries such as pandas, NumPy, and NLP tools to streamline recruitment categorization processes.
+Performed thorough data cleansing and analysis, and meticulously tested machine learning algorithms (including SVM, Random Forest, and KNeighbors) to improve accuracy and efficiency in resume classification.